Rother District Council elections

 Rother District Council is the local authority for Rother District in East Sussex, England.
 The council is elected every four years.
-Since the last boundary changes in 2003, 38 councillors have been elected from 20 wards.
+Since the last boundary changes in 2019 the council has comprised 38 councillors representing 21 wards, with each ward electing one or two councillors.

-Political control

-Since the first election to the council in 1973 political control of the council has been held by the following parties:

-Leadership

-The leaders of the council since 2001 have been:

 Council elections

-Summary of the council composition after recent council elections, click on the year for full details of each election.
+The table below is a summary of the council composition directly after each council election.
+Click on the year for full details of each election.
 Boundary changes took place for the 2003 election reducing the number of seats by 7.